tihom/videomanager_project/README.md

 vitualenv
 See requirements folder for environment specific packages.

-Need to add environemnt specific secrets file in secrets folder e.g secrets/development.py.
+For intial set up (virtualenv, python, folder structure) refer: http://www.marinamele.com/taskbuster-django-tutorial/taskbuster-working-environment-and-start-django-project

-For intial set up refer:
+INSTALLATION
-http://www.marinamele.com/taskbuster-django-tutorial/taskbuster-working-environment-and-start-django-project
+Add secret config files in settings/secrets folder for each enviroment e.g. development.py Config template and notes on how to generate them are in settings/secrets/__init__.py.